SierraSoftworks/blog/src/posts/2013-12-06-highlighters.md

 definitely could have been neater.
 With any luck, functionality like that will be added in a new version of Markdown or Markdown Extra.

 ### [Highlight.js][highlight_js]
-Last, but certianly not least, is Highlight.js.
+Last, but certainly not least, is Highlight.js.
 Highlight.js is written and maintained by Ivan Sagalaev and development takes place on
 [GitHub][highlight_js_github].
 One of the first things that you will notice is missing in Highlight.js is the ability to generate line numbers, Ivan wrote a good post detailing his reasons for avoiding doing so [here](http://highlightjs.readthedocs.org/en/latest/line-numbers.html), but if you require that functionality then you are probably better off sticking with one of the above highlighters.
 Of the three highlighters I am reviewing here however,